fireundubh/playwithfire/papyrus-anti-patterns/not-validating-objects-or-arguments-before-calling-functions.md

 EndWhile
 ```

-Otherwise, Papyrus will abort the function call and you will see this error in the log:
+Otherwise, Papyrus will abort the function call and log the following error:

 > Cannot call `Activate()` on a `None` object, aborting function call